kasper573/racp/readme.md

 However, first you will need to provide the proper production configuration.
 To see which configuration options are available:

-- For the Api: run `yarn api:prod --help`.
+- For the Api: run `yarn api:serve --help`.
 Options are set via CLI or environment variables.
 - For the App: check [webpack.config.ts](webpack.config.ts).
 Options are set via environment variables.

 ### Automatic